raghvendra03/raghvendra03/README.md

 💻 Currently I 'm working with **Infosys**
 ⌚️ Also documenting my journey with data with 2 initiative
    - 66 Days of Data Challange by Ken Jee
-   - 30 Days of ML Challange by Kaggle

 ### Technologies & Tools 🔥
 - **Languages**: Python, SQL.